psycedelicAI/high-security-facility-concept/docs/use-cases.md

 - zone model

 ## Why the Concept Fits

-Konceptet är relevant eftersom det uttryckligen hanterar:
+The concept is relevant because it explicitly handles:

-- olika driftlägen
+- different operating states
-- syftesbunden teknisk åtkomst
+- purpose-bound technical access
-- change-fönster
+- change windows
-- återgång till normal drift
+- return to normal operations
-- begränsad mänsklig närvaro i känsliga teknikzoner
+- limited human presence in sensitive technical zones

 ---

 # Use Case 7 – Insider-Risk-Sensitive Environment

 ## Scenario

-En verksamhet vill stärka skyddet mot interna policybrott, genvägar, credential misuse, otydlig devicehantering eller annan intern avvikelse som inte nödvändigtvis är ett klassiskt externt angrepp.
+An organization wants to strengthen protection against internal policy violations, shortcuts, credential misuse, unclear device handling, or other internal deviations that are not necessarily classic external attacks.

 ## Security Challenges

-- insiders kan redan ha viss legitim access
+- insiders may already have some legitimate access
-- små policybrott kan bli normaliserade
+- small policy violations can become normalized
-- credentials och devices kan missbrukas utan att direkt trigga traditionella kontroller
+- credentials and devices can be misused without directly triggering traditional controls
-- fysisk och logisk kontext granskas inte tillsammans
+- physical and logical context are not reviewed together

 ## Relevant Concept Elements

 - credential custody
 - device trust
 - sequential zone logic